gsajko/gsajko/README.md

 I'm Grzegorz Sajko, a data practitioner with a fascination for large language models (LLMs).

-- 🌱 currently, I'm delving into the world of RAGs.
+- 🌱 currently, I'm exploring MLOps / DE for AI space.
 <!--   - Elon Musk shut down the free Twitter API, making the project useless. -->

 <!--